Muddy’s best winter walks

 It’s unusual to find so much sprawling green space slap-bang in the centre of a city and that’s what makes Oxford’s Port Meadow really special.
 It’s pretty flat so fine for small children and while a jaunt up the meadow will take around 45 minutes (er, one way), you could also try this much longer 7 mile stomp from Grandpont up to Wolvercote, that takes in Port Meadow, if you fancy really blowing away the cobwebs.
 And because you’re in central Oxford, you’re spoilt for choice when it comes to refreshment pitstops – lovely pubs in the city include The Anchor or The Rickety Press, or stop en route at The Perch, The Trout at Wolvercote or Jacob’s Inn.

-I sometimes walk around here on a weekend through the woodlands and wetlands – it’s very peaceful after a frantic week at work, gazing out across the water, watching the sailing boats bobbing around.
+This makes for a peaceful walk after a frantic first week back at work, gazing out across the water, watching the sailing boats bobbing around.
 It’s a four mile loop and take around two hours, is pretty flat and there’s a handy car park.
 And it’s a good one for twitchers – there are bird-watching huts dotted along the route.
 It gets muddy in the winter so you’ll definitely need those wellies.
 If you’re after super-local, The White Hart of Wytham or The Bear & Ragged Staff are both sure bets.
 Head a couple of miles further down the road afterwards for a family-friendly pie and pint at The Fox in Boar’s Hill, or the delightful thatched pub The Perch in Binsey.

-This is my local spot in South Oxon for blowing the cobwebs away.
+This spot in South Oxon will blow the cobwebs away.
 The short version is just shy of 7 miles or, if you’ve got a lot of mince pies to burn off you can bolt on a 2.5 mile extension by heading on to the Ridgeway.
 If you have young children, bear in mind it’s a bit hilly and there are a few turnstiles along the way.
 For food, try The Fat Frog in Aston Tirrold, which is very gastro and fairly pricey, or the more traditional, charming Red Lion pub in Blewbury.